Erectile Dysfunction & Oriental Medicine

 - Weak, cold and sore lower back and knees

-- Tongue is pale wet and swollen, pulse is deep and thready or slow and weak
+- The tongue is pale wet and swollen, the pulse is deep and thready or slow and weak

 - Tonify the Kidneys

 Kidney Yin Deficiency

 Kidney Yin is damaged through overwork (especially while under stress), late nights, shift work, insufficient sleep, febrile diseases, insufficient hydration and the use of some prescription, recreational and in this case, tonic drugs.
 Kidney Yin deficiency type ED is fairly common in young men (in their 30s and 40s) who consume large quantities of hot-natured yang tonic herbs like red ginseng and deer horn to increase sexual potency.

 - ED or premature ejaculation worse when the patient is stressed or fatigued.
 Maybe frequent desire for sex but the inability to initiate or maintain an erection or there may be erotic dreams with spontaneous emission.

 - Soreness or weakness of lower back and knees (possibly exacerbated by sex)

 - Dry mouth and throat, insomnia, restlessness, facial flushing, molar flush, night sweats, five palm heat